4d/docs/website/translated_docs/es/FormObjects/webArea_overview.md

 It is possible to create several web areas in the same form.
 Note, however, that the use of web areas must follow [several rules](#web-areas-rules).

 Several dedicated [standard actions](#standard-actions), numerous [language commands](https://doc.4d.com/4Dv18/4D/18/Web-Area.201-4504309.en.html) as well as generic and specific [form events](#form-events) allow the developer to control the functioning of web areas.
-Specific variables can be used to exchange information between the area and the 4D environment.
+Se pueden utilizar variables específicas para intercambiar información entre el área y el entorno 4D.
 > The use of web plugins and Java applets is not recommended in web areas because they may lead to instability in the operation of 4D, particularly at the event management level.

 ## Propiedades específicas

-### Associated variables
+### Variables asociadas

 Two specific variables can be associated with each web area:
 - [`URL`](properties_WebArea.md#url) --to control the URL displayed by the web area